porterclev/parking-app/docs/doc.md

 1. As a registered user, I want to log in securely so that I cannot be held responsible for someone else’s actions.
-2. As an inventory manager, I need to add new products to the inventory so that the database matches the physical inventory.
+2. As a user, I want to search for avaialable parking spots so that I can easily find a place to park.
+3. As a user, I want to reserve a parking spot so that I am guaranteed a space until arrival.
-3. As a sales manager, I want to generate sales reports by date range so that the upper management can be kept up to date on the company’s performance.
+4. As a parking lot owner, I want to automatically update the availability of parking sports so that users see up to date information.
+5. As a user, I want to extend my parking time remotely so that I dont get fined.
+6. As a user, I want to view my reservation history so that I can keep track of my parking expenses.

 ### Use Case: Adding a New Product
 | Identifier | [E.g., “UC-1 Book Trip”]   |